nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 Things … start to get slow above 30 or 40 thousand factorial.
 Every additional ten thousand to our initial number adds more and more time to the compute function.
 Im sure theres some fancy `O(n)` complexity notation to express this, but I don't really want to figure that out.
 It's too slow to use an in a UI above say, `50,000!`.

-Turns out tho, even mathemeticians don't really calculate factorials this big.
+Turns out tho, even mathematicians don't really calculate factorials this big.
 They use [Stirlings' Approximation](https://en.wikipedia.org/wiki/Stirling%27s_approximation) instead, since it's faster and "good enough".
 It looks sort of like this:

 ```
 𝑒ln(𝑛!) = 𝑛!